astrolang/astro/README.md

 - [ ] Create specialized error handler

 ### What are the technologies used?
-- [PEGjs](https://github.com/pegjs/pegjs) - a simple parser generator for JavaScript that produces fast parsers with excellent error reporting
 - [wast2wasm](https://www.npmjs.com/package/wast2wasm) - translates from s-expressions to the WebAssembly binary-encoding.

 ### Want to contribute to the project?